End of life and assisted dying

 This policy statement has been developed with advice and guidance from people with Parkinson's, the people who love and care for them, health and social care professionals and other experts.

-What we believe about end-of-life decisions, including assisted suicide
+What we believe about end-of-life decisions, including assisted dying

 Nobody likes to talk about this.
 But I think it has to be brought out into the open, so all families affected by Parkinson's can make the right decisions if they need to.